codenamed22/OmniDict/design.md

 Use in this project:

 Nodes in the OmniDict cluster use gRPC to talk to each other and to the client.

+---

+What is CLI and how do CLI commands works?

+The OmniDict CLI uses Go’s Cobra library to define modular, self-contained commands like put, get, delete, and ttl for managing key-value data.

+Each command maps to a gRPC function, allowing users to interact with the distributed store from the terminal as if calling local functions.

+Cobra also generates intuitive --help pages and supports argument parsing, making the CLI scriptable and easy to extend.

+Although it is limited to terminal interaction it allows for clean command organization, cross-platform utility and quick prototyping.

+The CLI commands used and their functions are :-

+  delete   -   Delete a key-value pair exists   -   Check if key exists expire   -   Set expiration time for a key flush    -   Clear all keys get      -   Retrieve a value by key help     -   Help about any command keys     -   List keys matching pattern put      -   Store a key-value pair ttl      -   Get time to live for a key update   -   Update an existing key